Committees approve long-range financial plan update for housing

 Enhancements to the tax regime for 2025 include:

-• Implementing a graduated VUT rate that would increase the tax rate by one per cent per year for repeat vacancies, up to a maximum of five percent of the residential assessed value – this could generate up to $4 million in additional revenue for housing initiatives
+• Implementing a graduated VUT rate that would increase the tax rate by one per cent per year for repeat vacancies, up to a maximum of five percent of the residential assessed value – this could initially generate up to $4 million in additional revenue for housing initiatives

 • Allowing property owners an additional 15 months to submit late appeals beyond the current deadline, with an administrative fee